3Fruit picking jobs—what to expect

 Lemons: Much like mandarin oranges, lemon trees are thorny.
 The harvesting method is the same as well—twist and pull the fruit from the tree.
 Most of the time, you will need to work on a ladder.

 Apricots: You will be asked to pick them gently and use a ladder.
-The ripening period may extend over a three-week period for some varieties, so picking apricots may span this time frame.
+The ripening period may extend over a three-week period for some varieties.

 Pears: The harvest method is the same as for apples.
 However, pears are heavier (so the work is more physical) and less prone to bruising than apples.
 They can be picked regardless of the weather.

-Grapes: Grape is typically harvested very early in the morning and work days are short.
-Armed with garden pruners or a pair of scissors, you will have to hold a cluster of grapes in one hand and snip the whole cluster off the vine and gently place each bunch in a bin.
+Grapes: Grapes are typically harvested early in the morning and work days are short.
+Armed with garden pruners or a pair of scissors, you will have to hold a cluster of grapes in one hand, snip the whole cluster off the vine and gently place each bunch in a bin.

-Avocados: You will have to carefully cut the stem of the avocado, using a pole pruner to pick those above arm’s reach (but no ladder required!).
-Attached to the pole is a catching basket or bag that captures the fruit, preventing it from falling to the ground and bruising.
+Avocados: You will have to carefully cut the stem of the avocado, using a pole pruner to pick avocados above arm’s reach (no ladder required!).
+Attached to the pole is a basket or bag that catches the fruit, preventing it from falling to the ground and bruising.
 Avocados are heavy but it’s still considered a relatively “easy” harvest job.

-Mangoes and peaches: Both fruits contain urushiol, a substance found in the sap, skin, stem, and leaf that can trigger an allergic reaction—some workers end up with a skin rash (contact dermatitis), swelling or blisters.
-It’s best to work with gloves and give up the job if you develop severe allergy symptoms.
+Mangoes and peaches: Both fruits contain urushiol, a substance found in the sap, skin, stem and leaf that can trigger an allergic reaction—some workers end up with a skin rash (contact dermatitis), swelling or blisters.
+It’s best to work with gloves and give up the job if you develop severe allergies.
 Note that you should also avoid eating peaches or mangoes in the weeks following allergy symptoms.

 Note: Most pickers are allowed to listen to music or chat while working (phew!).